parthnan/SubsetSum-BacktrackAlgorithm/README.md

 # SubsetSum-BacktrackAlgorithm
-The Algorithm stood second fastest in the organized Intra-University competition, and needs no extra storage space/buffers.
+The Algorithm stood second fastest in the organized Intra-University competition(year 2017), and needs no extra storage space/buffers.
 Lost only to a Randomized Dynamic programming algorithm, which has a small chance of giving an invalid answer.

 # Problem Statement and algorithm
 Problem Statement : From a set of N numbers from 1 to 1,000,000, find a subset that sums up to a random number X (1,000,000 < X < N×1,000,000).
 NP-Complete Problem.

 Algorithm : We think of the N numbers sorted in descending order as a1,a2,a3,....an.
 Then, we do a Depth First Search on the following tree, trying to match the sum of the a's with 'X'.
 The DFS is then optimized using the mathematical properties a1>a2...>an.

 ![alt text](https://raw.githubusercontent.com/parthnan/SubsetSum-BacktrackAlgorithm/master/general.png)